Master of Science (MS) in

 What kind of jobs can I get with this degree?

 - This degree is beneficial for licensed health professionals, systems administrators and others interested in health outcomes research, evidence-based care and health system redesign.
+Many of our graduates hold leadership positions within health care organizations, as well as public and population health program management roles in the government, private and non-profit sectors.

 Is this program synchronous or asynchronous?